Abby202/projects/README.md

 - With Support Vector Machine, predicted with 99% accuracy whether a donor would donate blood in the subsequent month.

 ## 3. Students' results
 - Nature or nurture -- will the education level of parents influence that of their child?
-Conventional wisdom affirms [this] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2853053/) Using simple linear regression, I predict with XX% accuracy the results of students.
+Is the education level of a father a greater determinant?
+[Guardian](https://www.theguardian.com/society/2014/sep/23/fathers-education-child-success-school) Conventional wisdom affirms [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2853053/).
+Using simple linear regression, I predict with 97% accuracy the results of students.